Fall 2019 International & NSE Student/Scholar Orientation Schedule coming soon!

 Arrival Date for all incoming International/NSE Students and Scholars is Monday, August 26, 2019.

-*Please note that Residence Hall move in time is between 3:30 pm and 4 pm on August 26, 2019 ONLY.
-Earlier move in is not allowed.
+- *Please note that Residence Hall move in time is between 3:30 pm and 4 pm on August 26, 2019 ONLY.
+Earlier move in is not available.

 Arrival into Portland International Jetport (PWM):

 If you will fly into Portland, Maine schedule your arrival for no later than 11:00 am to allow time to collect baggage and be ready for pickup between 12:00 and 1:00 pm.

 Arrival into Portland Transportation Center (Concord Coach Lines Bus) or Greyhound Bus Station-Portland: